-Russian laws are currently evolving and undergoing a fundamental civil-law reform.
+Russian laws have undergone a major and fundamental civil law reform.

 In 2013, a specialised IP court started operating in Russia.
-This court has already had many positive results for IPR enforcement and litigation.
+This court has already achieved many positive results for IPR enforcement and litigation, and developed an extensive court practice in the IP sphere.

-Between 2014 and 2015, there were several amendments to the Russian Civil Code regarding the:
+Between 2014 and 2015, there were several additional and substantial amendments to the Russian Civil Code regarding the:

 - Registration and protection of IPRs.

 - Use and exploitation of IPRs.

-- Disposal of the IPRs and transactions.
+- Disposal of IPRs and transactions.

 - Enforcement and dispute resolution aspects of IPRs.

 One of the major changes to the law is the simplification of the registration procedure for all the transactions and agreements involving registered IPRs.
-The new procedure no longer requires the contracting parties to disclose the signed agreements, financial information or other sensitive information to the authorities, as part of the application for registration.
-Instead, the parties can submit the so-called "statements of IP disposal" (notification) by describing all the essential elements and material terms of their agreements, except for the financials and other irrelevant data.

-This new registration process has already improved the position of national and international companies, which can now carry out business related to their IPRs on a more confidential basis in Russia.
+The new procedure no longer requires the contracting parties to disclose the signed original agreements, financial information or other sensitive information to the authorities, as part of the application for registration.
+Instead, the parties can submit so-called "statements of IP disposal" (that is, notifications) by describing all the essential elements and material terms of their agreements, except for the financials and other irrelevant data.
+This new registration process has already improved the position of national and international companies, which can now carry out business related to their IPRs on a more confidential and efficient basis in Russia.